Islandora/documentation/docs/technical-documentation/migrate-csv.md

 1. An instance of Islandora.
 Use [Islandora Playbook](https://github.com/Islandora-Devops/islandora-playbook) to spin up an environment pre-loaded with all the modules you need (except this one)
 1. Some basic command line skills.
 You won't need to know much, but you'll have to `vagrant ssh` into the box, navigate into Drupal, and use `git` and `drush`, etc...
 If you can copy/paste into a terminal, you'll survive.

-A big part of this tutorial relies on the [islandora_defaults](https://github.com/Islandora/islandora_defaults) and [controlled_access_terms_defaults](https://github.com/Islandora/controlled_access_terms/tree/2.x/modules/controlled_access_terms_defaults) features, which define the default metadata profile for Islandora (which we'll be migrating into).
-You're not required to use the `islandora_defaults` or `controlled_access_terms_defaults` for your repository, but for the purposes of demonstration, it saves you a lot of user interface administrivia so you can focus just on the learning how to migrate.
+The configuration referred to in this tutorial comes from the [Islandora Starter Site](https://github.com/Islandora/islandora-starter-site/), which defines the content model and metadata fields that we'll be migrating into.
+You're not required to use the Islandora Starter Site for your repository, but for the purposes of demonstration, it saves you a lot of user interface administrivia so you can focus just on the learning how to migrate.
 By the time you are done with this exercise, you'll be able to easily apply your knowledge to migrate using any custom metadata profile you can build using Drupal.

 ## Overview